Does Bleach Kill Bindweed?

 No. Bleach can cause impressive-looking damage to bindweed leaves and stems, but it won’t kill the plant.
 The sodium hypochlorite burns whatever it touches directly, but it can’t reach or affect the extensive root network that keeps bindweed alive – roots that can extend 5 metres or more underground.

 Like other household weed remedies, bleach is a contact-only treatment.
 It damages what it touches but doesn’t travel through the plant.
-Against a weed that survives through deep underground roots, that’s completely inadequate.
+While bleach can kill small annual weeds, against a perennial that survives through deep underground roots, it’s completely inadequate.

 What Bleach Does to Bindweed